Featured Comment:

 - Pat 2-3 salmon fillets dry with kitchen paper and sprinkle both sides with 1 pinch salt and pepper.

-- Heat a pan on medium and melt 1 tbsp unsalted butter.
+- Heat a pan on medium and melt 1 tbsp butter.
 Swirl the pan around and place the salmon fillets in with the skin-side facing down.
 Fry for 4 minutes or until the skin is crispy and golden.

 - Flip and fry on the other side for 2 minutes.
 (Add an extra 1-2 minutes if your salmon fillets are especially thick.)
 Remove the salmon from the pan and set aside.